ostinelli/syn/README.md

 ## Callbacks
 In Syn you can specify a custom callback module if you want to:

-  * Receive and handle the event of a registered process' exit.
+  * Receive and handle the event of a registered / joined process' exit.
-  * Customize the method to resolve registry naming conflict in case of net splits.
+  * Customize the method to resolve registry naming conflict in case of net splits or race conditions.

 ### Setup
 The callback module can be set in the environment variable `syn`, with the `event_handler` key.
 You're probably best off using an application configuration file.